s-ritik16n/weatherly/README.md

 ### Steps to run Weatherly -

-1. download repository to your local system
+1. Download repository to your local system
-2. copy the .env file sent through email and place it in the root directory of this application (weather-app)
+2. Copy the .env file sent through email and place it in the root directory of this application (weather-app)
-3. open terminal inside the application's root folder(weather-app) and run the following commands -
+3. Open terminal/command line from inside the application's root folder(weather-app) and run the following commands -

 ```
 npm install